MazeEQ/D2R-HWID-RESET/README.md

-# Anti-Flag for Overwatch
+# Anti-Flag for D2R

 **Anti-Flag** is a simply Console Application written in modern C++.
-It prevents Chainban's by clearing common Directories and Registry Keys, which Blizzard and Cheat Developers use to *Flag* your Device if you either were a Bad Boy >:( *grrr* or downloaded malware disguised as Overwatch Cheats.
+It prevents Chainban's by clearing common Directories and Registry Keys, which Blizzard and Cheat Developers use to *Flag* your Device if you either were a Bad Boy >:( *grrr* or downloaded malware disguised as Cheats.

 ## How to Use ?